Be Somebody... or Be Somebody's Fool!

 Be Somebody... or Be Somebody's Fool! is a 1984 motivational video hosted by American actor Mr. T and distributed by MCA Home Video.

 Synopsis

 The video proceeds strongly from new wave and R&B culture of the mid-1980s to appeal to children to respect adults, avoid peer pressure, and build self-confidence.
 It features a showcase of emerging talent, including Ice-T, New Edition, Fergie (credited as "Stacy Ferguson"), Kelly Jo Minter, Martika, Janice Kawaye, Tammy Townsend, Bumper Robinson, Shanice and Valerie Landsburg.
 Several years later, the video has led to a proliferation of video clips that are posted on the Internet.

 Production

-The project was produced by screenwriter Topper Carew, who had previously wrote and produced the film D.C.
+The project was produced by screenwriter Topper Carew, who had previously written and produced the film D.C.
 Cab, in which Mr. T also appeared.

 The video was accompanied by a soundtrack album released by MCA Records and a companion book published by St. Martin's Press.

 Mr. T returned to motivational roles for the 2006 reality television series I Pity the Fool.